 -high levels of agitation

-These symptoms are considered a problem in children if they persist greater than one month after the child experiences the traumatic event, and if these are significantly impacting on their ability to manage and partake in everyday activities.
+These symptoms are considered a problem for children if they persist for longer than one month after the child experiences the traumatic event, and if these significantly impact on their ability to manage and partake in everyday activities.